-Year Ended June 30,

-2020 2019 2018
+20 021 2020 2019

-Beginning balance \$ 5,032 \$ 1,947 \$ 1,747
+Beginning balance \$ 4,297 \$ 5,032 \$ 1,947

-Additions due to acquisitions - 900 -
+Additions due to acquisitions - - 900

-Additions for tax positions of current year 306 2,185 35
+Additions for tax positions of prior year 4,038 306 2,185

-Closure of tax years (1,041) - -
+Decrease in unrecognized tax benefits for prior year positions (778) (1,041) -

-Tax reform - 165
+Settlements (286) - -

-Ending balances \$ 4,297 \$ 5,032 \$ 1,947
+Ending balances \$ 7,271 \$ 4,297 \$ 5,032

-The Company does not believe it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase in the nextwelve months.
+Included in the balance of unrecognized tax benefits at June 30, 2021 are potential benefits of \$5.2 million that, if recognized, would affect the effective tax rate on income from continuing operations.
+The amount of interest and penalties recognized on the balance sheet as of June 30, 2021 is not material.
+The Company does not believe it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase in the next twelve months.
+It is reasonably possible that the unrecognized tax benefits may decrease by \$2.6 million as a result of ongoing discussions with the German tax authorities regarding a historical local matter.
 The Company files income tax returns in the U.S. federal and certain state tax jurisdictions, and several jurisdictions outside the U.S. The Company's federal returns are subject to tax assessment for 2017 and subsequent years.
-State and foreign income tax returns are generally subject to examination for a period ofthree to five years after filing of the respective return.
+State and foreign income tax returns are generally subject to examination for a period of three to five years after filing of the respective return.
 The state impact of any federal changes remains subject to examination by various states for a period of up to one year after formal notification to the states.